Learning Out Loud: A new learning culture with team-building potential

 The golden rules for our learning sessions

-• Maximum group size: 7 participants.
+• Maximum group size: seven participants.

 OKR status after test phase 2021